Querying

 .Select((u, o) => (u.UserName, o.Total));

-// 3-table chained join (max 4 tables)
+// 3-table chained join (up to 6 tables total)

 db.Users().Join<Order>((u, o) => u.UserId == o.UserId.Id)